 We'll end the night with a concert featuring PHOENIX, one of the top-rated classic rock bands in the country.
 Known for their powerful, high-energy performances, incredible vocals and musicianship, PHOENIX is simply the best cover band you'll see anywhere!

-Dr Graham L Banes returns for Rock of Apes IV, in his twelfth year of studying orangutans.
+Dr Graham L Banes returns for Rock of Apes V, in his thirteenth year of studying orangutans.
 As a field researcher, Dr Banes has been primarily based in Borneo's Tanjung Puting National Park, where he identified the world’s largest population of orangutans1, disentangled their social and sexual behavior2, and determined that historical reintroductions have led to hybridization in the wild between subspecies3.
 His discoveries have been featured extensively in the international press, notably by The Washington Post, in Science magazine, and in the PBS documentary, Sex in the Wild: Orangutans.
 Dr Banes studied Zoology at the University of British Columbia, Canada before graduating from the University of Aberdeen in Scotland.
 He later earned Master's and doctoral degrees from the University of Cambridge, following an 18-month residency at Germany's Max Planck Institute for Evolutionary Anthropology.
 As a Fellow of the Chinese Academy of Sciences (2013-2016), he then visited more than 150 zoos across China, working tirelessly to improve the welfare of orangutans and other great apes.
 For this, he was honored with a Chinese-language profile by The New York Times.
 Dr Banes is now an Assistant Professor in the School of Veterinary Medicine at the University of Wisconsin-Madison, and directs the Molecular Ecology and Evolution Laboratory at the nearby Henry Vilas Zoo.
-He returns to tell us more about his ongoing work in China, partly funded with the proceeds of Rock of Apes II & III, including the construction of several new orangutan exhibits, the results of genetic testing, and the development of the Orangutan Animal Care Guide: the first official, Chinese-language husbandry guide for any non-endemic animal species.
+He returns to tell us more about his ongoing work in China, partly funded with the proceeds of Rock of Apes II, III and IV, including the construction of several new orangutan exhibits, the results of genetic testing, and the development of the Orangutan Animal Care Guide: the first official, Chinese-language husbandry guide for any non-endemic animal species.
 Dr Banes has a wicked sense of humor, so we suggest you come early and start drinking long before he does.
 Learn more about his work at www.grahamlbanes.com.